 All Missionary Advisors are mature adults (ages 18+) who have demonstrated solid character and capable leadership.
 Interested candidates arrive to their mission trip registration early to go through a vetting process.

-While they are learning small group leadership skills and moving through team development objectives, their project directors are evaluating their ability to critically think, demonstrate social and emotional maturity, and display a level of spiritual depth that would make them a positive influence on younger missionaries.
-Candidates are then selected and receive ongoing guidance from their Project Directors and Team Leaders for the duration of their mission trip.
+While they are learning small group leadership skills and moving through team development objectives, their project director is evaluating their ability to critically think, demonstrate social and emotional maturity, and display a level of spiritual depth that would make them a positive influence on younger missionaries.
+Candidates are then selected and receive ongoing guidance from their Project Director and Team Leaders for the duration of their mission trip.

 Choosing Team Leaders

-Team Leader candidates are required to be 21+ years of age and attend a Global Expeditions TrueNorth Leadership Training Event, so our staff have an opportunity to meet with them face to face (the events are held in different cities across the nation, at our headquarters and online in the months leading up to our peak mission season).
+Team Leader candidates are required to attend a Teen Mania’s Global Expeditions TrueNorth Leadership Training Experience, so our staff have an opportunity to meet with them face to face (the events are held in different cities across the nation, at our headquarters and online in the months leading up to our peak mission season).

-At the TrueNorth Event, Team Leader applicants learn about the expectations of Global Expeditions and are brought through a number of leadership development sessions and small group activities.
-During this time they are interviewed and evaluated by Project Directors and Global Expeditions staff.
+At the TrueNorth Leadership Training Experience, Team Leader applicants learn about the expectations of Teen Mania’s Global Expeditions and are brought through a number of leadership development sessions and small group activities.
+During this time they are interviewed and evaluated by Project Directors and Teen Mania’s Global Expeditions staff.

-Furthermore, on most trips Team Leaders arrive to register for their mission trip 2-3 days early for additional preparation and testing, prior to having a team assigned to them.
+Furthermore, on most trips Team Leaders receive additional preparation and testing, prior to having a team assigned to them.

 Choosing Project Directors

-Project Directors are hand-selected by the Global Expeditions Executive office and serve by invitation only.
+Project Directors are hand-selected by the Teen Mania’s Global Expeditions Executive Office and serve by invitation only.

 All Project Directors (with a few exceptions) have operated in the Team Leader role on previous short-term mission trips and have significant experience with Global Expeditions.

-They have proven their ability to lead well and execute on the plans and directives of Global Expeditions.
+They have proven their ability to lead well and execute on the plans and directives of Teen Mania’s Global Expeditions.

-We welcome parents on all our Global Expeditions mission trips.
+We welcome parents on all our Teen Mania’s Global Expeditions mission trips.

 We have several leadership positions available and we encourage parents to consider serving in a leadership role.
 However, serving as a leader is not required to attend the trip as a family.